OguzhanAydinDS/OguzhanAydinDS.github.io/README.md

 # Oguzhan Aydin's Data Science Portfolio

 ## Welcome 👋
-I have completed my Master's degree in Data Analytics at the Berlin School of Business and Innovation with a background in industrial engineering.
-My thesis focused on credit scoring using machine learning.
-This GitHub page features examples of my work in data analytics, machine learning, and data visualization.
+Results-driven Data Analytics professional with an Industrial Engineering background, seeking a full-time role in data analytics or machine learning.
+Holds a Master’s in Data Analytics with a thesis on machine learning for credit scoring, focusing on model performance and fairness.
+Passionate about data-driven problem-solving and business impact.
+This GitHub page showcases projects in data analytics, machine learning, and data visualization.

 ### 🔗 Social Media
 - **LinkedIn**: [Oguzhan Aydin](https://www.linkedin.com/in/oguzhan-aydin-ds/)